PurpleTree HR logo

 Under the Organisation of Working Time Act 1997, all employees in Ireland are entitled to a minimum of 4 working weeks of paid annual leave per leave year.
 This applies to every category of worker, including full-time, part-time, temporary, and casual employees.

 • A “working week” means the number of days the employee usually works.
-For someone who works a 3-day week, their annual leave entitlement is 4 x 3 = 12 days, not 20.
+For someone on a 3-day week, their entitlement is 4 x 3 = 12 days, not 20.

 • The statutory leave year runs from 1 April to 31 March.
 The current leave year runs from 1 April 2026 to 31 March 2027.
-However, many employers use the calendar year (January to December) for administrative convenience.
-Either approach is acceptable, provided the statutory minimum entitlement is met.
+Many employers use the calendar year (January to December) instead, which is acceptable provided the statutory minimum is met.

 • Employers may offer more than the statutory minimum through the contract of employment, but they can never offer less.

-If you need help drafting or reviewing your annual leave policy, our HR Policies and Procedures service can ensure your documentation is fully compliant with Irish employment law.
+If you need help drafting or reviewing your annual leave policy, our HR Policies and Procedures service can ensure your documentation is fully compliant.

 Three Methods of Calculating Annual Leave